 Often, as the research previously stated, the reservoir of Candida in the gut is a key reason you keep getting vaginal yeast infections.
-If you’ve been exposed to strong antibiotics, the bacteria in your gut is going to have been killed off to some extent.
+If you’ve been exposed to strong antibiotics, the bacteria in your gut are going to have been killed off to some extent.
 But, even if antibiotics are not involved, conditions can occur that cause yeast to overgrow and dominate the intestines.
-When there is a ton of yeast in your digestive system, your whole health can start to deteriorate.
-You may feel spacy, out of it, tired all the time, constantly crave sugary and starchy foods, and get frequent bacterial infections; this may be the fault of of toxins, like gliotoxin, the yeast create.
+When there is a lot of yeast in your digestive system, your whole health can start to deteriorate.
+You may feel spacey, "out of it," tired all the time, constantly crave sugary and starchy foods, and get frequent bacterial infections.
+This may be the fault of of toxins, like gliotoxin, the yeast create.
 And, when you clean the yeast out of the vagina, this seems to only be a temporary victory.
-Soon, the yeast from the gut travel again into the vaginal area and start another flare up.
+Soon, the yeast from the gut travel again into the vaginal area, and start another flare up.
 Thus, a powerful solution to stop getting vaginal infections is to clear out the reservoir of yeast in the gut.
 Candida Hub has an entire section that talks about this subject.
 There are some natural ways to do this; and, for more information on this problem, and these solutions, you can check out Gut Yeast Infections.

-By using these safe, low cost natural therapies, you could get rid of your infection in around a week’s time.
+By using these safe, low cost natural therapies, you could get rid of your infection.
 For more information on these natural therapies, you can check out the following sections of Candida Hub:

 Linda Allen was one woman who suffered with systemic Candida overgrowth and recurrent vaginal yeast infections.
 Linda’s problems began in her late teen years; around the same time she developed a sinus infection.
 This was when Linda got her yeast infection and she didn’t waste much time before she made an appointment with her physician to get it checked out.
 Linda’s doctor quickly prescribed her a drug for the infection.
 Linda used the antifungal and found her yeast infection cleared up eventually.
 Yet, it wasn’t long before Linda came down with another yeast infection.
 Again, Linda went to her doctor and got another prescription.
 Like before, Linda used the drug with initial success; but, a short time later the yeast infection was back again!
 This expensive and depressing cycle of treating a yeast infection and getting one again would go on for some time in Linda’s life.